 upper level job

-How much does a Police Officer make?
+How much does a Police Officer make in the United States?

 Police Officer Salaries by Percentile